cisagov/manage.get.gov/docs/architecture/decisions/0022-submit-domain-request-user-flow.md

 ## Context

-Historically, Verisign has managed the identity verification for users who request to apply for a .gov domain.
-With CISA's new system, any user who creates an account and verifies themselves through Login.gov will be able to request a .gov domain.
-As another layer of mitigation against abuse of the system, we needed a way to stop new users from submitting multiple domain requests before they are verified by CISA analysts.
+Historically, the .gov vendor managed initial identity verification and organizational affiliation for users that request a .gov domain.
+With the new registrar, _any user with a valid Login.gov account_ will be able to make a request.
+As a primary layer of abuse prevention (i.e., DDoSing the registry program with illegitimate requests), we need a way to stop new users from submitting multiple domain requests before they are known to the .gov registry.
+In this case, "known" means they have at least one approved domain application or existing domain.

 ## Considered Options